paich64/C64MEGA65/README.md

    and tearing.
 The same will happen when you play the game.
 And this effect is not only there at Giana Sisters but at everything that scrolls and/or moves a lot of things on the screen.

 2. Switch ON "HDMI: Flicker-free" and load the disk and tape magazine [Input 64 Issue 1/1985](https://c64-online.com/?ddownload=4459).
    You will not see the intro which consists of flying letters building up the word "Input 64".
 So here we see an example of a compatibility issue.

 3. Switch OFF "HDMI: Flicker-free" and load Input 64 again.
 It now works.
    You can watch the intro.

-So you have the choice: Flicker-free on HDMI or more compatibiltiy.
+So you have the choice: Flicker-free on HDMI or more compatibility.

 Our tests have shown, that the vast majority of software works like a charm and the value of having a completely smooth and flicker free experience on